-I was happily married with a wife, Sandy and Terri, my five year old daughter.
+I was happily married with a wife, Sandy, and Terri, my five-year-old daughter.
 I was happy until I hit a bridge coming home from a game one night.
-The acciident changed my life.
+The accident changed my life.
 I woke up in the hospital with no feeling at all.
 I was paralyzed from the waist down, and I would never coach again.

 Sandy and I, my name is Barry, had been sweethearts forever.
 She had always lived next door.
 Our parents were good friends.
 My dad was the dentist in our small town, and Sandy's father was the medical doctor.
 All our lives, our folks thought we would marry.

 After high school, I went to college not really knowing what I wanted to do, only knowing I didn't want to do teeth like dad.
 After a year of college, I finally decided I wanted to teach physical education and I wanted to coach more than anything.
 Sandy went to a different college.
 She also wanted to be a teacher, but she wanted to teach German.

 We were apart for the four years of college.
 We each dated others, so when we got married we would know it was right for us.
 I never once thought about marrying anyone but Sandy.
 We saw each other during the holidays when we were both at home.
 In our last year of college at Christmas time, I gave Sandy a diamond and asked her to be my wife.
 She said yes, and we decided to be married the following October.